Eschau

-Eschau is a market municipality in the Miltenberg district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany.
+Eschau (/de/) is a market municipality in the Miltenberg district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany.
 It has a population of around 3,800.

 Geography

 Location

 Eschau lies in the Bavarian Lower Main (Bayerischer Untermain) region.
 The community is located in the southwestern part of the Mittelgebirge Spessart.
 The river Elsava, a tributary of the Main, flows through the municipal territory.
 The main village is located in the valley of the Elsava but the municipality extends into the wooded hills and encompasses the outlying village of Wildensee, located to the east in the valley of the Aubach.

 Subdivisions

 The community has the five Gemarkungen (traditional rural cadastral areas): Eschau, Hobbach, Oberaulenbach, Sommerau and Wildensee.

 Eschau has ten Ortsteile: Eschau, Unteraulenbach, Wildenstein, Wildenthal, Hobbach, Oberaulenbach, Sommerau, Schafhof, Wildensee and Hofwildensee.

 Neighbouring communities

 Eschau borders on (clockwise from the north): Heimbuchenthal, Dammbach, Altenbuch, Stadtprozelten, Dorfprozelten, Collenberg, Mönchberg and Elsenfeld.
 Except for the former two (Aschaffenburg district) these are all part of the Miltenberg district.